-St. Louis Reporter Vows To ‘Ram A Hot Poker Up David Hogg’s A**’, Now Facing Calls For Boycott
+St. Louis Reporter Vows To ‘Ram A Hot Poker Up David Hogg’s A**,’ Now Facing Calls For Boycott

 “We demand advertisers stop being complicit.
 Stop supporting an adult who spews such hate.”

 This isn’t the first time Allman has been caught up in controversy.
 He famously (around St. Louis, anyway) supported suburban school board candidate Jeanie Ames, who proudly described herself as a “Confederate.”
-As reported by The Inquisitr, Ames’ husband was accused of verbally harassing high school students who protested her candidacy.
+As reported by the Inquisitr, Ames’ husband was accused of verbally harassing high school students who protested her candidacy.
 Ames and another candidate tied for last place in an election for two vacant school board seats.